-Opinion | Republicans are done trying to solve the pandemic and economic crisis
+Opinion | Republicans are done trying to solve the pandemic and the economic crisis

 Let’s start with the facts.
-Last week, 1.6 million Americans filed new unemployment claims, 880,000 in traditional unemployment and another 759,000 in Pandemic Unemployment Assistance, which helps those like gig workers who aren’t covered under regular unemployment.
+Last week, 1.6 million Americans filed new unemployment claims, 881,000 in traditional unemployment and another 759,000 in Pandemic Unemployment Assistance, which helps those, such as gig workers, who aren’t covered under regular unemployment.
 In total, 29 million Americans are getting some kind of unemployment assistance, a number that is no less staggering for the fact that we’re starting to get used to it.

 Yet those people are getting far less help than they were a short time ago.
-The extra $600 that Congress appropriated as part of the CARES Act has expired.
+The extra $600 weekly that Congress appropriated as part of the Cares Act has expired.
 Trump claimed he was giving back $300 of that with an executive action moving some money away from disaster relief, but because it was designed so poorly — including the insertion of a requirement that you had to be getting at least $100 in state aid to qualify — many people aren’t getting even that.

 The Associated Press explains, in part by profiling a pregnant woman who gets only $96 a week from the state of Mississippi: